kean/CreateAPI/README.md

 If you have never used CreateAPI before, be sure to check out our tutorial: [Generating an API with CreateAPI](./Docs/Tutorial.md)

-CreateAPI has two main options when it comes to generating source code:

-- **`--module`**: Generates Paths and Entities to be incorporated into an existing target/module within your existing codebase.
-- **`--package`**: Wraps the generated Paths and Entities in a complete Swift Package definition with any dependencies defined automatically.

-To generate code, use the `create-api generate` command:
+CreateAPI can generate complete Swift Package bundles but can also generate individual components to integrate into an existing project.
+Either way, you'll want to use the `generate` command:

 <details>
 <summary><b><code>$ create-api generate --help</code></b></summary>